JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ### 5.2.
 Model Performance Evaluation on Test Set - All Models - Test Set
-All three GlassBox XAI models achieve strong overall performance on the held-out test set.
+All three GlassBox models achieve strong overall performance on the held-out test set.
 However, their error patterns differ meaningfully.
 The clearest differentiator is how each model balances Precision and Recall, or the rate of false positives versus false negatives at the pixel level.

 ---